 Going paperless will benefit your firm now AND way into the post-lockdown future

-Before I go into how to create a paperless accounting office, I just want to touch on the reasons why you should make the transition.
-These benefits are essential to know, especially for the doubters out there and for the accountants who are nostalgic about their traditional methods.
+Before I go into how to create a paperless accounting office, let's look at why you should make the transition.
+These benefits are essential to know, especially for the doubters and the accountants who are nostalgic about their traditional methods.

 So what are the benefits of going paperless?